Pope seeks to clarify breeding 'like rabbits' remark

 "I have heard it said that families with many children and the birth of many children are the among the causes of poverty.
 I think that is a simplistic opinion," he said at his weekly general audience at the Vatican.

-The economic system, which had placed money at its centre and created a "throw-away culture", was the main cause of poverty, not large families, he said.
+The economic system, which had placed money at its center and created a "throw-away culture", was the main cause of poverty, not large families, he said.

 During the news conference on the plane, the leader of the 1.2-billion-strong Roman Catholic Church restated its ban on artificial birth control, adding there were "many ways that are allowed" to practise natural family planning.